jlord/sheetsee.js/readme.md

 ### NOV.
 23, 2012 UPDATE

-I've actually updated sheetsee.js quite a bit in the project I built it for ([see the repo](https://github.com/jllord/splost-heroku/tree/master/wp-content/themes/wp-splost)) this year at Code for America.
+I've actually updated sheetsee.js quite a bit in the project I built it for ([see the repo](https://github.com/codeforamerica/wp-splost)) this year at Code for America.
 I plan on updating this repo to match that current version very shortly.

+You should (check out that repo)[https://github.com/codeforamerica/wp-splost] though - I went to town on the readme and how all the elements of the project work together.

 # Hi!